BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

 Connecting using Electrum Wallet
 --------------------------------

 Another simpler option to connect to a remote node using Electrum wallet service.
 First you need to find an address of an Electrum node, or run your own.

+.. note:
+  It is possible to get an Electrum node by installing the official Electrum wallet and clicking on the 'Network' menu.

 To connect to Electrum you need to turn on the 'Electrum' toggle in the appropriate section and specify the required parameters.

 .. figure:: images/swaps/electrum_settings_btc_new.PNG
    :alt: Connection to the Electrum wallet